German West Africa

-German West Africa (Deutsch-Westafrika) was an informal designation for the areas in West Africa that were part of the German Colonial Empire between 1884 and 1919.
+German West Africa (Deutsch-Westafrika) was an informal designation for the areas in West Africa that were part of the German colonial empire between 1884 and 1919.
 The term was normally used for the territories of Cameroon and Togo.
 German West Africa was not an administrative unit.
 However, in trade and in the vernacular the term was sometimes in use.

 German interests in West Africa before 1884

 German interest in West Africa dated from the 17th and 18th centuries, when the Duchy of Courland and Brandenburg-Prussia established fortifications and trading posts in the region.
-After 1720 there was no German presence in West Africa until the middle of the 19th century, when German trading companies including C. Woermann, Jantzen & Thormählen, Wölber & Brohm and GL Gaiser became active on the West African coast.
-German missionaries, such as the North German Missionary Society, were also present from the mid 19th century.
+But after 1720, the Germans had no presence in West Africa until the middle of the 19th century, when German trading companies, including C. Woermann, Jantzen & Thormählen, Wölber & Brohm and GL Gaiser, became active on the West African coast.
+German missionaries, such as the North German Missionary Society, also became active there from the mid-19th century.

-By the early 1880s German interests in West Africa consisted of:
+By the early 1880s, German interests in West Africa consisted of: